The start of my Journey

 With prior client consent, being able to communicate between practitioners allows to gather a wealth of useful information that will make the whole therapeutic approach more efficient and tailored to the client’s situation and needs.

-bloom@58 provides this high quality multi-disciplinary approach all under the same roof in Mayfair, London: each practitioner is highly qualified and experienced within the field of maternity and enjoys and understand the value of collaborative work for the client’s benefit.
+bloom@58 provides this high-quality multi-disciplinary approach all under the same roof in Mayfair, London: each practitioner is highly qualified and experienced within the field of maternity and enjoys and understand the value of collaborative work for the client’s benefit.

 bloom@58 wouldn’t be what it is if I hadn’t met with the 58 South Molton Street Well-Being Business Centre Founders, Michal and Noam Sagi, who have created a beautiful and professional environment for therapists to work and collaborate.
-In this supportive environement, I was lucky to meet and partner with two wonderful therapists and women, Amberin Fur, who is our Osteopathic Consultant and Angelique Panagos who is our Nutritionist.
+In this supportive environment, I was lucky to meet and partner with two wonderful therapists and women, Amberin Fur, who is our Osteopathic Consultant and Angelique Panagos who is our Nutritionist.
 Together we have given life to the concept because of a common passion about the field of a therapeutic approach to pregnancy and a desire to make this important time of life as easy and enjoyable as possible.

 Pregnancy: a Fertile Time of Life

 Going through pregnancy, birth and postpartum myself recently has deepened my understanding of the whole process of giving birth and allowed me to learn what therapies are available out there and how best to use them.
 I feel extremely privileged to have been able to look after myself and be looked after by highly competent complementary therapists: this has been beneficial on all levels and still is.
 My baby has certainly benefited too, giving him the best chance to start life in the healthiest conditions.
-Life is a journey, and pregnancy and becoming a mother are an important part of it.
+Life is a journey, and pregnancy and becoming a mother is an important part of it.

 Pregnancy is a time when women tend to feel more sensitive and vulnerable.
 Physical, mental and emotional changes happen continuously as a woman goes through a total reorganisation of her body, she becomes a parent for the first time, and sometimes she embarks on a change in career or working patterns.
 Because of all these constant mind and body changes throughout the 9 months of the pregnancy, complementary therapies can really make a difference to a woman’s wellbeing.
 With the right gentle and caring support, it is a time where a lot of healing can take place.
 Complementary therapies will not only support a woman to address the possible discomfort experienced during pregnancy and help her remain balanced and healthy, but it can also transform this journey into one of inner discovery and renewal.